home-assistant/operating-system/README.md

 # WORK IN PROGRESS!

 # Hass.io OS
-Hass.io OS based on buildroot.
-It's a hypervisor for docker and support many kind of IoT hardware.
-It is also available as Virtual Appliance.
-It's optimazed for embedded system and high security.
-You can update the system simple with OTA updates or offline Updates.
+Hass.io OS based on [buildroot](https://buildroot.org/).
+It's a hypervisor for Docker and supports various kind of IoT hardware.
+It is also available as virtual appliance.
+The whole system is optimized for embedded system and  security.
+You can update the system simple with OTA updates or offline updates.

 ## Focus

 - Linux kernel 4.15
 - Barebox as bootloader
 - RAUC for OTA updates
-- SquashFS LZ4 for filesystem
+- SquashFS LZ4 as filesystem
 - Docker 17.12.1
 - ZRAM LZ4 for /tmp, /var, swap
 - Run every supervisor